THE SHAPE OF JAYA KULA

 Jaya Kula is community-run.
 We approach running Jaya Kula as a social sadhana game that encourages us to integrate everyday life with spiritual practice.
 The current game is called The Mālā.

-The Domains and Bindus of the Mālā
+The Domains and Agents of the Mālā

 Jaya Kula On Slack